 - Those are our three main methods, in addition to small collection boxes on our reception area.
 They are not particularly exciting ideas, but they work for us.

-Case study 2: ‘CHt Trekkers’ from Crown House Technologies (part of Laing O’Rourke), are ‘first timers’ to the Cumbrian Challenge and made the most of work connections to hit their fundraising target.
+‘CHt Trekkers’ from Crown House Technologies (part of Laing O’Rourke), completed their first Cumbrian Challenge in 2016 and made the most of work connections to hit their fundraising target.

 “The CHt Trekkers team decided the simplest strategy would be to utilise our networks as the primary target for fundraising.
 As with most organisations we are lucky enough to have a mature supportive supply chain which became to first port of call for sponsorship.
 This support has provided 80% of the £2300 raised to date acquired in little more than a month.